« information requests: the copyedit edition | Main | reims: the "strong lines" of the "bus-tram network" »

-Listed below are links to weblogs that reference the car vs. personal technology (quote of the week):
+13 Responses to the car vs. personal technology (quote of the week)

 There are some interesting US stats that back this up too.
 The portion of US teens with drivers licenses peaked in 1983 and has declined by about 20% since then.
 Despite the US teenage population being bigger than ever, back in 1978 12 million teens had their licenses, less than 10 million do so today.